sdvickers98/markdown-toc/README.md

 Another note is that if you use the hash symbol for anything other than headers (such as comments in code blocks), this script will generate a ToC entry for those lines and you will need to manually remove them.
 Also, any symbols that will mess with the URL fragment will not work properly, i.e. a forward slash (/) or dash (-) in the header.

-Basically, this script kinda sucks lol, but it works okay if you don't mind doing a small bit of manual work in certain scenarios.